612-306-9558

 © 2024 Paul Aspelin, REALTOR® MovetoGrandJunction.com and Michelle Aspelin.
 Copyright protected.
 All Rights Reserved.

-Are you considering relocating to Grand Junction in Colorado?
-This vibrant city in the heart of the west slope offers a unique blend of natural beauty, outdoor adventure, and a welcoming community.
+Are you considering Relocating to Grand Junction, Colorado?
+This vibrant city in the heart of the West Slope offers a unique blend of natural beauty, outdoor adventure, and a welcoming community.
 To ensure your move to Grand Junction, Palisade or Fruita is as smooth as the Colorado River, we’ve outlined the essential steps for a successful relocation.
 And since my wife and I recently moved to Grand Junction, we’ve gone through these steps ourselves and can help offer some advice as well as a few funny stories!

 1. Set Clear Goals and Objectives for Your Move to Grand Junction